There are two main border crossings between Ecuador and Peru. The 2-day trip from Vilcabamba to Chachapoyas is the more relaxed route.

 Tiesto’s Restaurant offers excellent Ecuadorian food in the heart of Cuenca.
 Rated the city’s #1 restaurant on Trip Advisor.

-spent two weeks in Cuenca, but it could’ve just as easily been two months.
-The center of Ecuador’s third largest city, listed a UNESCO World Heritage Site, feels small and safe like a pueblo, yet offers a much wider variety of dining and nightlife options.
-Architecturally, it looks like Cartagena was transplanted into the mountains. […]
+I spent two weeks in Cuenca, but it could’ve just as easily been two months.
+The center of Ecuador’s third-largest city, a UNESCO World Heritage Site, feels small and safe like a pueblo, yet offers a much wider variety of dining and nightlife options.
+Architecturally, it looks like Cartagena was transplanted into the mountains.
+I’d […]

 Banos is the undisputed adventure capital of Ecuador.
 This tiny pueblo sits at the base of the looming Tungurahua Volcano, along a river, and amidst gorgeous green mountains.
 Visitors to Banos will quickly find a wealth of outdoor activities at budget-friendly prices.
 The hardest decision you’ll have to make is which activity to do first. […]